-Reverse T3 could be the missing link to figuring out why you're still have hypothyroid symptoms on thyroid medications.
+Reverse T3 could be the missing link to finally explain why you still have hypothyroid symptoms despite taking thyroid medication.

-The crazy part is that most Doctors don’t even order Reverse T3 and even if they do most don't know what to do with it.
+The crazy part is that most doctors don’t even order reverse T3 and, even if they do, most aren’t sure what to do with the results.

-And high levels of Reverse T3 could be acting to slow down your metabolism, reduce thyroid function at the cellular level and result in full blown symptoms of hypothyroidism.
+High reverse T3 has the potential to slow down your metabolism, reduce thyroid function at the cellular level, and result in full-blown symptoms of hypothyroidism.

-- How to “flush” out high levels of reverse T3 and how I treat patients with Thyroid resistance and high levels of Reverse T3 in my office
+- And how to “flush” out or lower high levels of reverse T3 and how I treat patients with Thyroid resistance and high levels of reverse T3 in my office

 What is Reverse T3 Anyway?